Updated May 2018

 File an FCC Form 473, (Service Provider Annual Certification (SPAC) Form), for the upcoming funding year.
 This form contains certifications that you must make in order to participate in the program.
-USAC cannot pay invoices for a funding year until this form is on file for that year.
-The SPIN Contact Search tool shows the funding years for which USAC has processed an FCC Form 473 for your SPIN.
+USAC cannot pay invoices for a funding year until this form is submitted for that funding year.
+The SPIN Search tool shows the funding years for which USAC has processed an FCC Form 473 for your SPIN.

 Assist the Applicant